 Fucniton: Set the packet transmission processing for the Trunk port or Hybrid port.
 The egress tagging is configured to Unatg All forcibly for access port, you cannot configure the parameter.
 Untag Port VLAN: If the VLAN ID in a packet is the same as PVID, and in the list of VLANs allowed through, forward the packet after removing the tag.
 If the VLAN ID in a packet is different from PVID, and in the list of VLANs allowed through, keep the tag and forward the packet.
 Tag All: If the VLAN ID in a packet is in the list of VLANs allowed through, keep the tag and forward the packet.
-Untag All: If the VLAN ID in a packet is in the list of

-VLANs allowed through, forward the packet after removing the tag.
+Untag All: If the VLAN ID in a packet is in the list of VLANs allowed through, keep the tag and forward the packet.
+Untag All: If the VLAN ID in a packet is in the list of VLANs allowed through, keep the tag and forward the packet.